CANTUS-Project/api/source/http_headers.rst

 The media-type will be ``application/json``, indicating a message body encoded in JSON, as specified in `RFC 7158 <http://tools.ietf.org/html/rfc7158>`_.

-In accordance with the WebDAV specification, the ``application/xml`` and ``text/xml`` foramts (specified in `RFC 7303 <http://tools.ietf.org/html/rfc7303>`_) will be supported as defaults in a future version of the Cantus API.
-Therefore, clients MUST provide the :http:header:`Accept` header for forward compatibility.
+Future versions of the API may permit or require different response formats, in particular ``application/xml`` and ``text/xml``, and may also change the default response format.
+Therefore, user agents are strongly recommended to provide the :http:header:`Accept` header for forward compatibility.

 ..
 Implementation note: Tornado handles the "Content-Type" header automatically.